-Your Parish Council owns and is responsible for maintaining all of the streetlights in the parishes. in 2014 some 30 lighting being substandard and in Council had previously lighting to the more that time the cost was the cost of replacing the with the latest LED units to replace them with the As this would mean having amber lighting, to use part remaining lights to LED. operation but with the help and that these savings will continue for many years to come.

-At the last safety inspection columns were reported as need of replacement.
-The considered changing our economical LED units but at considered prohibitive.
-As substandard columns for ones was comparable we decided later more economical units. a mixture of white and of our reserves to convert the This has been an expensive operation but with the help have already saved the in electricity and maintenance costs.
-It is expected that the conversion of all lights will be completed by the time of our next safety report in 2020
+Your Parish Council owns and is responsible for maintaining all of the streetlights in the parishes.
+At the last safety inspection in 2014 some 30 lighting being substandard and in Council had previously lighting to the more that time the cost was the cost of replacing the with the latest LED units to replace them with the As this would mean having amber lighting, to use part remaining lights to LED. operation but with the help have already saved the columns were reported as need of replacement.
+The considered changing economical LED units but at considered prohibitive.
+As substandard columns for ones was comparable we decided later more economical units. a mixture of white and of our reserves to convert the This has been an expensive of grants and donations, we Council thousands of pounds in electricity and maintenance costs.
+It is expected that the conversion of all lights will be completed by the time of our next safety report in 2020 and that these savings will continue for many years to come.